siqb/CarND-Behavioral-Cloning-P3/README.md

 4. I finally randomly shuffled the data batch before yielding it back to the Keras fit_generator.

 To reduce overfitting, I used dropout.
-I started with a keep probability of 50% but through experimentation, I dropped it to 40%.
+I started with a keep probability of 50% but through experimentation, I dropped it to 10%.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.
-I read about ways to play with the learning rate even while using the Adam optimizer and at one point was tempted to do so.
-But I decided that my time was better spent pursuing bigger gains.
-Alas, I have learned that knowing when to make such judgement calls is part of the art of deep learning.

 I was able to pull off a successful lap using only five epochs to train.
 It's possible that more epochs could have lead to better driving behavior but this comes at a very steep cost: increased training time.
 A few minutes extra may not sound like much, but I already sunk massive amounts of time fine tuning and testing the CNN.
 Between work and family, time is already at a premium.
 Shaving off even a few minutes of training time compounds into several hours of savings in the long run.
 Again, know how to balance trade-offs is part of the art of deep learning and this was the ideal lesson to teach me that.